OlliZi/app-commander/README.md

 - Save user preferences
 - Open script file to make changes
 - Automatically refresh scripts list all x seconds if file has changed
-- Code quality (UI-tests, Unit-tests, detekt)
-- Previews for all screens and elements

 # TODOs